Grunt395/Foundation/README.md

-Foundation Project created using HTML, CSS, Tailwind, and React
+Foundation Project created using HTML and CSS.